The Polk Command Bar is a fantastic sounding device. It listens well, too, making it a genuinely useful smart assistant in your lounge

 The Polk Command Bar looks just fine.
 It’s long, sleek and black, with a material finish.
 The subwoofer features a matte black layer, too, to help it blend in.
 This isn’t Sonos Beam level attractive, but this is reflected in the Command Bar’s price.
 The stand-out feature here is the Amazon Dot-style circular centrepiece.

 The central controls offer buttons for volume, power, Alexa and muting, and also that now familiar light ring you’ll find on any Amazon Alexa-powered speaker.
-So for those who may already own an Echo Dot, for example, that ring of light will pop on when you call for Alexa, so you know you’re being listened to.
-It works well on a smart speaker, but can prove distracting whilst watching a movie.
+So for those who already own an Echo Dot, that ring of light will brighten when you call on Alexa, so you know you’re being listened to.
+It works well on a smart speaker, but can prove distracting watching a movie.

-That said, the light ring is a good way to show that updates are happening.
-The speaker announces when updates are needed, begins downloading – with a purple ring denoting it’s working – before it’s complete.
+That said, the light ring is a good way to show that updates are in progress.
+The speaker announces when updates are needed, begins downloading – with a purple ring denoting so – before it’s complete.
 Clean, simple and clear.

-The slender design of the Command Bar itself means the speaker is slim enough at 2 inches high to sit beneath your TV without blocking your line of sight.
+The slender design of the Command Bar means the speaker is slim enough at 2 inches high to sit beneath your TV without blocking the line of sight.
 As such, setup is as simple as placing the bar in front of your TV.

-Of course, you can wall-mount the Command Bar, too, but it’s more hassle and juts out from the wall a little.
-Although the Polk is made to be low profile, there remains a fair bit of tech to cram in.
+Of course, you can wall-mount the Command Bar, too, but it’s more hassle and juts out from the wall.
+Although the Polk is made to be low profile, there’s a fair bit of tech to cram into its housing.

 Polk Command Bar – Features

-It’s pretty clear that the big sell here is that Amazon Alexa smart assistant integration.
-But this feature doesn’t offer controls for your smart home; it will let you control the soundbar too.
+The big sell here is the Amazon Alexa smart assistant integration.
+But this feature isn’t just for control of your smart home; it will let you control the soundbar too.

-At its most basic Alexa will enable you to switch the input by using your voice, but you can also change pre-set audio modes such as Movie or Sport using just your voice.
+At its most basic, Alexa enables you to switch the input with your voice, but you can also change pre-set audio modes such as Movie or Sport using your voice.
 Beyond this you can control other items from lighting and heating, to getting weather reports or checking your commute.